A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

-Outdoor Spring Cleaning Checklist: Getting Your Patio Furniture and Accessories Ready for Spring
+Spring Cleaning Checklist: Prep Your Patio Furniture and Accessories

-*NOTE: Bleach is used in some of the cleaning methods below.
-If you’re looking for a natural alternative to bleach, we recommend undistilled white vinegar.
+*NOTE: Some of the cleaning methods below include bleach.
+If you prefer a natural alternative, we recommend undistilled white vinegar.

 Quick-Look Spring Cleaning Tips